-The Employer agrees that with the exception of instances of egregious misconduct, including but not limited to: gross disobedience, theft, fraud, dishonesty, chemical or alcohol intoxication, being under the influence of alcohol while on the job, physical misconduct, abusive or lewd behavior, the unauthorized possession, viewing or accessing of pornography or lewd materials at work or on State equipment, or abandonment of duties, all permanent employees will be given two (2) weeks' notice or two (2) weeks' pay prior to discharge.
+The Employer agrees that with the exception of instances of egregious misconduct, including but not limited to: gross disobedience; theft; fraud; dishonesty; chemical or alcohol intoxication; being under the influence of alcohol while on the job; physical misconduct; abusive or lewd behavior; the unauthorized possession, viewing or accessing of pornography or lewd materials at work or on State equipment; abandonment of duties; or excessive force, serious maltreatment, abuse, or neglect of individuals in the care and custody of the State, all permanent employees will be given two (2) weeks' notice or two (2) weeks' pay prior to discharge.
 The employee will be notified, in writing, of the reason(s) for discharge prior to termination.